JamesHoltom/example-blockly-game/README.md

 The game is split into 2 phases, which are:

 - __Design__: Using _Blockly_, design a function that meets the requirements.
-- __Play__: An animated sequence, with item containing randomised values being processed by the solution.
+- __Play__: An animated sequence, with boxes containing randomised values being processed by the solution.

 In the testing sequence, the results of each item are predetermined before the animated sequence plays.
 With this, the player can opt to skip the animation and head straight to the results.